 Thinking of subdividing?
 The tax implications and pitfalls of small-scale subdivisions

 You’ve got a block of land that’s perfect for a subdivision.
 The details have all been worked out with Council, the builders, and the bank.
 But, one important aspect has been left out; the tax implications.
-Many small-scale developers often assume that their tax exposure is minimal – but this is n ...
+Many small-scale developers often assume that their tax exposure is minimal – but this is ...
 READ MORE

 Succession: What does it take to hand your business to the next generation?

 What is the end game for your business?
 Succession is not just a topic for a TV series or billionaire families, it’s about successfully transitioning your business and maximising its capital value for you, the owners.
-When it comes to generational succession of a family business, there are a ...
+When it comes to generational succession of a family business, there are ...
 READ MORE

 Why is my tax refund so small?